Sonny-Maz/Tableau-Citi-Bike-Analytics/README.md

 4. Most popular Start/Stop Stations

+Stations are more spread out in 2020 due to some restrictions and population control as a result of COVID-19.

 ![first](Images/4.png)

 5. COVID-19 Impact on Citi-Bike During 2019

 ![first](Images/5.png)

-6. COVID-19 Impact on Citi-Bike During 2019
+6. COVID-19 Impact on Citi-Bike During 2020

 ![first](Images/6.png)